 The Indian influence on Turkish cuisine might be Pilav, a dish with rice as the main ingredient.

 Of course, we would also like to mention the delicious desserts.
-Above all, Baklava belongs to the absolute classics among the sweets, which the Turks love to eat.
+Above all, Baklava belongs to the absolute classics among the sweets, that the Turks love to eat.
 It is a syrupy puff pastry filled with pistachios or walnuts.

 Sights You Can Discover